 Type of asset Useful lives

 Buildings 20 years

 Leasehold improvements Lease term

-Plant and equipment 10 years

 Computer equipment 4 years

-Vehicles 4 years

-Office equipment 5 years

-Electrical installations 4-10 years
+Furniture, fixtures, office equipment 4-10 years

-Furniture and fixtures 5 years
+and other assets

 Depreciation is not recorded on capital work-in-progress until construction and installation are complete and the asset is ready for its intended use.
+Capital work-in-progress includes capital advances.